corecats09/linear-baseline-subtract/README.md

-Upload the codes and data to your MATLAB workspace.
+Upload the codes and data to MATLAB workspace.

 The test dataset is a stacked dataset from WiRE Raman spectroscopy mapping data collection using 1200l/mm (780/633) grating.
 This will generate an output with the length of 1015 per Raman spectrum in a .txt file.